Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/faq/xm-cloud/pricing.md

 ## Is the embedded personalization in Pages included in the cost of XM Cloud, or an extra add-on?

 XM Cloud will be bundled with both Pages and embedded personalization, so there are no extra costs for either.

+## Can Pages be licensed without XM Cloud (for example, have a third-party CMS, buy Sitecore CDP and Pages)

+At the moment, Pages is only available as part of the XM Cloud solution.